kinode-dao/kinode/README.md

     - Example: `cat /terminal:sys/pkg/scripts.json`
 - `echo <text>`: print text to the terminal.
     - Example: `echo foo`
+- `help <command>`: print the help message for a command.
+Leave the command blank to print the help message for all commands.
 - `hi <name> <string>`: send a text message to another node's command line.
-    - Example: `hi ben.os hello world`
+    - Example: `hi mothu.kino hello world`
 - `kfetch`: print system information a la neofetch.
 No arguments.
 - `kill <process-id>`: terminate a running process.
 This will bypass any restart behavior–use judiciously.
     - Example: `kill chess:chess:sys`